-- If is more important you sing music you love than adhere to the guidelines.
+- If it is more important to you, sing music you love than adhere to the guidelines.
 Sing songs you feel best represents your talent, especially on your pre-screen.

-Your audition materials should include a good quality video that shows some technique that you’ve learned in jazz, or ballet OR a musical theatre dance combo that you have in your repertoire.
-If you are an experience tap dancer, feel free to include an additional dance video.
-This would be in addition to your ballet/jazz video.
+Your audition materials should include a good quality video that shows your technique in jazz or ballet OR a musical theatre dance combo from your repertoire.
+If you are an experienced tap dancer, feel free to include an additional dance video in addition to your ballet/jazz video.

-You may also include a previous dance performance (so long as your technique is clearly visible), a one minute combination that you have prepared, OR a simple demonstration of your dance skills.
+You may also include a previous dance performance (as long as your technique is clearly visible), a one-minute combination, OR a simple demonstration of your dance skills.
 Multiple clips are accepted if needed to show your range of dance/movement ability.